 Several meetings were held with landowners, communities, authorities, residents and others during July and August 2007.
-More meetings are envisaged, including two public meetings/open houses indicated on page iii of this report.
+A period of four weeks was available for public review of the Draft Scoping Report (from Wednesday, 3 October - Wednesday 31 October 2007), during which the report was presented at public meetings to facilitate review.
 In addition to the public participation process for the EIA, the Department of Water Affairs and Forestry has initiated several parallel stakeholder liaison initiatives for the project as a whole.

-All issues raised by stakeholders are presented in an Issues and Response Report, available from the Public Participation Office.
-After the end of the period for public comment on the Draft Scoping Report, any new issues will be captured in a Final Scoping Report.
+All issues raised by stakeholders are presented in an Issues and Response Report (Appendix C).
 Once the lead authority for the EIA has approved the Final Scoping Report, the Impact Assessment Phase of the EIA will commence with several specialist studies.

-As stakeholders raised issues, they were passed on to the environmental technical team to identify significant issues that need to be addressed by Specialist Studies during the Impact Assessment.
-The significance of an impact was determined by various criteria (nature of impact, extent, duration, intensity and probability of occurrence).
-Environmental issues and their potential impacts are described in the next section.
+As stakeholders have raised issues, they have been passed on to the environmental technical team to be addressed in the Specialist Studies during the Impact Assessment.
+The significance of an impact will be determined by various criteria (nature of impact, extent, duration, intensity and probability of occurrence).